LawnchairLauncher/lawnicons/.github/README.md

 This project is mostly supported by our community.
 If you wish to contribute, check out the Contributing section below.

 ## Download
-See the [Releases section](https://github.com/LawnchairLauncher/lawnicons/releases) to download the latest stable build.
-For debug builds with new icons go to [nightly.link](https://nightly.link/LawnchairLauncher/lawnicons/workflows/build_debug_apk/develop/Debug%20APK).
+See the [Releases section](https://github.com/LawnchairLauncher/lawnicons/releases) for the latest stable build.
+For development builds with new icons, go to [nightly.link](https://nightly.link/LawnchairLauncher/lawnicons/workflows/build_debug_apk/develop/Debug%20APK).

 ## Contributing
 Please see the [contributing guide](CONTRIBUTING.md) for information on adding icons or contributing code.
 It will help you avoid mistakes and save time.